 - Once your profile has been created, click on the “Apply for New Certification” link found on your MyBPS profile home page.
 Please review the eligibility criteria for your specialty before applying.

-FOR INTERNATIONAL APPLICANTS: Please be advised that international applicants (those licensed or registered outside of the United States or Canada) must request a hard copy of their transcripts or certificate of graduation with an official seal to be sent directly to BPS from the University, College or School of Pharmacy where they received their pharmacy degree in addition to submitting the online application. (see Information for Candidates Trained/Licensed Outside of the U.S. and Canada section below for further details)
+FOR INTERNATIONAL APPLICANTS: Please be advised that international applicants (those licensed or registered outside of the United States or Canada) must request a hard copy of their transcripts or certificate of graduation with an official seal to be sent directly to BPS from the University, College or School of Pharmacy where they received their pharmacy degree an e-transcript provided to the candidate directly from the university including the university staff members name and email address in addition to submitting the online application. (see Information for Candidates Trained/Licensed Outside of the U.S. and Canada section below for further details)